numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Common DType Operations
 ^^^^^^^^^^^^^^^^^^^^^^^

-Numpy currently provides functionality of ``np.result_type`` and ``np.promote_types`` (while more common, ``np.result_type`` has some more complex logic due to implementing value based promotion [value_based]_).
+Numpy currently provides functions like ``np.result_type`` and ``np.promote_types`` for determining common types.
-(Note that the name ``np.common_type`` is associated with the scalars and not directly with dtypes and is of limited usefulness)
+These differ in that ``np.result_type`` can take arrays and scalars as input and implements value based promotion [value_based]_.

-To distinguish between the promotion occuring during universal function application, here common type operation is used instead of promotion.
+To distinguish between the promotion occurring during universal function application, we will call it "common type" operation here.

 **Motivation:**
-This common type operations is vital for the above array coercion when different input types are mixed.
+Common type operations are vital for array coercion when different input types are mixed.
 They also provide the logic currently used to decide the output dtype of ``np.concatenate()`` and on their own are quite useful.